-So in this article, you’re going to learn why walking is an “unsung hero” of cardio workouts and how to use it to burn more fat without burning yourself out.
+In this article, you’re going to learn why walking is the “unsung hero” of cardio workouts and how to use it to burn more fat and get healthier without burning yourself out.

 Want to listen to more stuff like this?
 Check out my podcast!